 At Birchwood our whole school curriculum is concerned with the holistic needs of all of our children.
-Birchwood is committed to teaching all of the National Curriculum and has developed a localised curriculum that is embedded in our curriculum plans.
-Our curriculum aims to develop key skills across a range of subjects to enable effective learning.
-Birchwood is a place where learning is fun and all children succeed.
+Birchwood is committed to teaching the National Curriculum and has developed a localised curriculum that is embedded in our curriculum maps.
+Our curriculum aims to develop key knowledge across a range of subjects to enable effective learning for all pupils.
+The curriculum has been designed to be bespoke for Birchwood children: teaching local history, learning about different cultures and ensuring children are equipped with the knowledge to live healthy lifestyles.
+Birchwood is a place where learning is enjoyable and all children succeed.

 The specific aims of our curriculum include: promoting the very highest standards in Literacy, Numeracy, Science and Computing; enabling children to acquire knowledge and key skills across the curriculum; promoting spiritual, moral, social and cultural development and in doing so ensuring high levels of involvement and wellbeing.
-We want to ensure children have the opportunities to participate in the arts, to grow an awareness of the humanities including R.E, to prepare our children for transition to secondary school and the opportunities, responsibilities and experiences of adult life.
+We want to ensure children have the opportunities to participate in the arts, to grow a knowledge and understanding of the humanities including R.E, to prepare our children for transition to secondary school and the opportunities, responsibilities and experiences of adult life.

 Reading is the gateway to accessing all areas of the wider curriculum.
 At Birchwood, we value the skill of language as essential to children’s future participation in society, and we have placed the reading National Curriculum and books at the heart of our own school curriculum, with our overall aim being inclusivity.
 We want all children to be confident, fluent readers who have developed a love of reading.
 It is vital that our children learn discrete reading skills in a progressive sequence and that we foster a love of reading through developing a positive reading culture at both home and school - reading for pleasure enhances levels of text comprehension, will increase knowledge of grammar, breadth of vocabulary and will ensure better general knowledge.